- WORLD EDITIONAustraliaNorth AmericaWorld

 Due to the ongoing situation in Panama, the company noted that it had undergone a refinancing program to improve its balance sheet and liquidity.
 This program included working out a prepayment agreement with Jiangxi Copper (SHA:600362,HKEX:0358) for US$500 million, the completion of a US$1.6 billion senior secured second lien at 9.38 percent due in 2029 and the issuance of 139.93 million common shares to raise US$1.15 billion.

-The company is also operating several mines in Zambia, including its Kansanshi copper-gold mine, Sentinel copper mine and Enterprise nickel mine.
-First Quantum noted that production may be impacted in 2024 due to severe drought conditions in Zambia caused by El Nino, which has reduced water levels in the Kafue and Zambezi rivers.
+The company also operates several mines in Zambia, including its Kansanshi copper-gold mine, Sentinel copper mine, and Enterprise nickel mine.
+Earlier in the year, First Quantum warned that production may be impacted in 2024 due to severe drought conditions caused by El Nino, which has reduced water levels in the Kafue and Zambezi rivers.
 The government declared a national emergency in March, and power generation in the country has been impacted.

-First Quantum has been working to mitigate these challenges and has entered into offtake agreements with third-party traders for power sourced from the Southern African Power Pool.
+First Quantum reported that it had minimized power disruptions due to offtake agreements signed with third-party traders for power sourced from the Southern African Power Pool.
 Due to increased power curtailments since the Q1 release, the company has had to increase the amount of power sourced from regional sources to 193 megawatts from the original 80 megawatts.

 FAQs for investing in copper